MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 However, as these scripts communicate with the Azure REST API and might rely on dependencies and mandatory parameters an actual call to the API is mandatory to assert that the code is correct.
-It should be done at least once within the test suite The same applies for any post configuration or DSC.
+It should be done at least once within the test suite The same applies to any post configuration or DSC.
-You want to make sure the configuration got actually applied.
+You want to make sure the configuration got applied.

 [Read More](/2019-08-22-Integration-Test-infrastructure-as-code/)

 ### End-To-End Testing

-We also found that a dummy deployment **End-to-End Testing** (e2e) will help to find missing requirements, missing dependencies and deployment issues.
+We also found that a dummy deployment **End-to-End Testing** (e2e) will help to find missing requirements, missing dependencies, and deployment issues.
 Again, a controversial topic as this testing approach is similar to Integration Tests and therefore in a way redundant.
 A combination of both is probably a good approach depending on the resource.

-Having an **Engineering-Pipeline**, that is a Release-Pipeline into a standalone subscription, is also worthwhile having.
+Having an **Engineering-Pipeline**, a Release-Pipeline into a standalone subscription, is also worthwhile having.
-You really want to test if your configuration (ARM Template) is valid and stays valid and can be redeployed [**idempotent**](http://markwarneke.me/Cloud-Automation-101/Article/01_Cloud_Automation_Theory.html#idempotence) over and over again.
+You want to test if your configuration (ARM Template) is valid and stays valid and can be redeployed [**idempotent**](http://markwarneke.me/Cloud-Automation-101/Article/01_Cloud_Automation_Theory.html#idempotence) over and over again.
-The Engineering-Pipeline is also usable for feature and experimental development.
+The Engineering-Pipeline is also usable for a feature and experimental development.

-An **Engineering Subscription** is a subscription that has no or limited access to any other subscription or on premises and should not reflect any customer environment or contain _any_ data.
+An **Engineering Subscription** is a subscription that has no or limited access to any other subscription or on-premises and should not reflect any customer environment or contain _any_ data.
 If the engineering subscription is compromised an attacker should not be able to identify the company or user.
-Also the naming should not indicate in any way the company or brand.
+Also, the naming should not indicate in any way the company or brand.

 ### Tests across Azure regions

-Additionally a good test should validate different input parameters.
+Additionally, a good test should validate different input parameters.
 Having a deployment to _multiple different Azure Regions_ can save time when troubleshooting a deployment issue to a new region.
-Some Azure Services are only available (or in Preview) in certain Azure Data centers.
+Some Azure Services are only available (or in Preview) in certain Azure Data-Centers.
-Keeping this in mind: All tests should considers different Parameter combination and Azure.
+Keeping this in mind: All tests should consider different parameter combinations.

 ### Acceptance Tests